-During the tenure of Hal B. Coleman as President of the Bar Association, the Executive Committee established the Roy F. Essen Award, given annually to the Outstanding Young Lawyer.
+During the tenure of Hal B. Coleman as president of the Bar Association, the Executive Committee established the Roy F. Essen Award.
 Roy F. Essen was the owner and publisher of the Watchman Advocate.
 At the annual banquet of the Bar Association in 1959, Hal Coleman presented the first annual Roy F. Essen Award to J. Leonard Walther.

-Nine years later, during the tenure of Thomas P. Howe as President of the Bar Association, the Distinguished Service Award was established.
-The award is given each year to the person who has given distinguished and unselfish service to the Organized Bar and the community.
+Nine years later, during the tenure of Thomas P. Howe as president of the Bar Association, the Distinguished Service Award was established.
 Receiving the first Distinguished Service Award was Carl J. Teichman, the then publisher emeritus of the St. Louis Countian and St. Louis Daily Record.
 He is the only non-lawyer to receive the Distinguished Service Award.
 In 2004, the name of the award was changed to the Dudley C. Dunlop Distinguished Service Award in honor of a lawyer who personified the essence of the award.

 In 1962, William Shaw, the First Assistant Prosecuting Attorney of St. Louis County was appointed to the newly created position of County Public Defender.
 The establishment of the County Public Defender’s Office, the first in the history of the State of Missouri, had been created through the diligent efforts of the St. Louis County Bar Association.

-In 1990 Thomas M. Lang president of the association wrote the other local bar presidents suggesting that all local bar associations join in hosting a black tie event, with no speeches or awards and to raise money for legal related charities.
-Richard Teitelman, then President of BAMSL and Executive Director of Legal Services of Eastern Missouri and Gerald Ortbals, President Elect of BAMSL followed up with Tom and under their joint leadership the Justice For All Ball was founded.
+In 1990, Thomas M. Lang, then president of the Association, wrote the other local bar presidents suggesting that all local bar associations join in hosting a black-tie event without speeches and awards to raise money for legal related charities.
+Richard Teitelman, then president of BAMSL and Executive Director of Legal Services of Eastern Missouri, and Gerald Ortbals, President Elect of BAMSL, followed up with Tom.
+Under their joint leadership, the Justice For All Ball was founded.
 It has become the premier legal event in the area raising significant funds for Legal Services of Eastern Missouri.

-In 2011 a campaign was organized, under the leadership of the Honorable Douglas R. Beach (President 1984) and Thomas M. Lang (President 1990/2011), to place a One Hundred Million Dollar bond issue on the ballot that would finance the construction of a new Family Court building and renovate and upgrade the existing Civil Courts building and once that was accomplished to then educate and convince voters of the need to support the passage.
+In 2011, a campaign was organized, under the leadership of the Honorable Douglas R. Beach (President 1984) and Thomas M. Lang (President 1990 and 2011), to place a One Hundred Million Dollar bond issue on the ballot that would finance the construction of a new Family Court building and renovate and upgrade the existing Civil Courts building and once that was accomplished to then educate and convince voters of the need to support the passage.
 On April 3, 2012, in the midst of difficult economic times, the voters of St. Louis County approved the bond issue.
-Plans for construction are underway.

-For decades the Association held an annual picnic for its members at Tilles Park and then moved the event to Shaw Park in Clayton.
-In recent years in an effort to show appreciation and gratitude to the Judges, court clerks, staff and personal in the courthouse the Association has invited them all to attend the annual picnic free of charge as our guests.
-Through the support and donations of its members and sponsors and the tireless efforts of Jill Lang, Executive Director the event now includes barbeque, adult beverages, gifts, attendance prizes, softball, karaoke and expressions of thanks and gratitude.
+For decades, the Association has held an annual picnic for its members which originally was held in Tilles Park in Ladue and then was moved to Shaw Park in Clayton.
+In recent years, to show appreciation and gratitude to the judges and clerks, staff and personnel in the courthouse, the Association has invited all of them to attend the annual picnic free of charge as our guests.
+Through the support and donations of its members and sponsors and the tireless efforts of former Executive Director Jill Lang and current Executive Director Lael Richter Simon, the event now includes barbeque, adult beverages, gifts, attendance prizes, softball, karaoke and expressions of thanks and gratitude.

-In 1968, The St. Louis County Bar Association received the ABA Award of Merit and most recently, the judges and staff of the 21st Judicial Circuit Court presented the Association and Thomas M. Lang an Award of Appreciation “For Their Tireless Dedication of Time, Commitment and Effort Toward the Passage of Proposition S April 3, 2012."
-Proposition S provides the funding for the Family Court addition and improvements to the current courthouse which is currently under construction which is expected to be completed in the fall of 2016.
+In 1968, The St. Louis County Bar Association received the ABA Award of Merit.
+Most recently, the judges and staff of the 21st Judicial Circuit Court presented the Association and Thomas M. Lang an Award of Appreciation “For Their Tireless Dedication of Time, Commitment and Effort Toward the Passage of Proposition S on April 3, 2012."

-The St. Louis County Bar Association is recognized as a prestigious public oriented organization committed to improving the standards of the legal profession and the lives of the lawyers in this community and the people they serve.
+During the past 90 years, the St. Louis County Bar Association has become a prestigious public oriented organization committed to improving the standards of the legal profession and the lives of the lawyers in this community and the people they serve.